scanback/docs/README.md

-# Publications by Staffan Canback and Tellusant, Inc.
+# Publications by Staffan Canback
 This repo contains various published materials by Staffan Canback, executive chairman of Tellusant, Inc.

 Most of the materials are LinkedIn posts converted to Markdown files (.md).

 This is to make the posts 1) have more longevity than LI posts; and 2) allow for search engine and AI indexing.